Family Therapy

 What family therapy techniques will you use?

-The course of family therapy depends on the goals you want to reach and how long and challenges or barriers that affect those goals have been in place.
-I can say that you should see meaningful and important improvements in your family relationships along the way, and there should be a clearer answer to how long it will take as we move along.
+The course depends on the goals you want to reach and how long and challenges or barriers that affect those goals have been in place.
+I can say that you should see meaningful and important improvements in your relationships along the way, and there should be a clearer answer to how long it will take as we move along.

 How often will we meet?